Mokhlesur Rahman Mia

 Mokhlesur Rahman Mia is a Bangladesh Nationalist Party politician.
 He was elected a member of parliament from Rangpur-23 in the 1979 Bangladeshi general election.

-Career
+Biography

+Mokhlesur Rahman Mia was born on 13 November 1940 in Palashbari, Bengal Presidency, British India.

-Mokhlesur Rahman Mia was elected a Member of Parliament from Rangpur-23 constituency as an Bangladesh Nationalist Party candidate in the 1979 Bangladeshi general election.
+Mokhlesur Rahman Mia was elected a member of parliament from Rangpur-23 constituency as a Bangladesh Nationalist Party candidate in the 1979 Bangladeshi general election.